 It is common for someone with a mental health condition such as depression or PTSD to turn to drugs to cope emotionally.
 While The Raleigh House primarily treats addictions and dual diagnosis disorders, we are also unique in that we’re also a designated mental health specialty clinic.

 As a specialty clinic, we offer outpatient treatment for mental health disorders.
 Some of the most common mental health conditions we treat through our outpatient clinic include:

 The Raleigh House helps to treat mental health conditions and addiction (when present) to heal the whole person.
-Located in Arvada, and with our residential wellness lodge just 15 minutes away from Denver, we help clients overcome their mental health challenges and establish coping skills to prevent destructive behaviors in the future.
+Located in Denver, and with our residential wellness lodge just 15 minutes away, we help clients overcome their mental health challenges and establish coping skills to prevent destructive behaviors in the future.